MindTheGap-ERC/DarwinCAT/README.md

 ## Offline Usage

-Before usage, make sure the shiny package is installed and loaded by running the following lines in R:
+Before usage, make sure the shiny package is installed and loaded by running the following in R:

 ``` R
 if (!require("shiny")) install.package("shiny")